lbell/hydrogen-calendar-embeds/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPLv2-blue.svg)](https://www.gnu.org/licenses/gpl-2.0.html)
 ![WordPress](https://img.shields.io/badge/WordPress-3.0%2B-blue)

-Embedded calendars that don't suck.
+The free, simple, lightweight way to embed beautiful, fully customizable ICS calendars into your WordPress site.

 ## Description

-Dead simple, extremely light-weight, FREE way to embed **ANY** iCal (.ics) formatted calendar into your WordPress site.
+This completely free, extremely light-weight plugin with explosive potential embeds **ANY** iCal (.ics) calendar into your WordPress site using the beautiful, time-tested FullCalendar library.

+Nothing is hidden behind a "pro" upgrade.
+All features are free.

-Just pop in the address, and BAM!
-You now have a pretty calendar.
-Want to combine two calendars in one?
-No problem.
-Need two calendars on one page?
+Just add block, pop in your ical address(s), and BAM! a modern, responsive, beautiful calendar.

+- Need two calendars in one?
+We got you.
+- Need multiple different calendars on the page?
 Easy peasy.
-Prefer a different color?
-Go nuts.
-We got you.

-## Highlights
+- Prefer another color or style?
+We've got CSS classes for days.
+- Need different functionality?
+It's developer friendly, completely extendable, and customizable.

+**Highlights:**

 - Manage events using any external calendar of your choice
 - Works with any public ICS/iCal feed: